 Action Performance and Opportunities

 Of all protected areas in Nepal, Annapurana Conservation Area, Shey Phuksundo National Park and Kangchenjunga Conservation Area have initiated several grass-root measures in conservation.
-The Annapurna Conservation Area Project (ACAP) of the King Mahendra Trust for Nature Conservation has instituted 8 local snow leopard conservation committees (SLCCs) since 1993.
+The Annapurna Conservation Area Project (ACAP) of National Trust for Nature Conservation has instituted 8 local snow leopard conservation committees (SLCCs) since 1993.

 Likewise, the Department of National Parks and Wildlife Conservation and WWF Nepal have supported several workshops on survey methods and field techniques in Shey Phuksundo and Kangchenjunga since 1999.
 In addition, WWF has produced a "Snow Leopard Manual: Field Study Techniques for the Kingdom of Nepal ", which is a comprehensive and valuable field guide.